EstherZHONG/RestaurantMarkingSystem/README.md

 # RestaurantMarkingSystem
-A marking system for restaurants, clients and deliverers.
+A rating system for restaurants, clients and deliverers.